My Top 3 Exotic Honeymoon Locations for 2019

 The Bahamas has more than 700 islands and New Providence Island is a great spot from which to explore some of them.
 The island that I’m extremely fascinated about is Harbour Island.
 Fortunately, it’s one of the most accessible islands and is famed for Pink Sands Beach (the sand actually looks pinkish!) and its especially crystal clear water.
 I’m not much of a swimmer but a bit of snorkelling wouldn’t go amiss.

 Sri Lanka is a country that has seen a massive growth in tourism in recent years.
+It’s in Asia, which is perfect, as we love the idea of finding tourist secrets things to do in Asia.
 And not just because of its Ceylon tea plantations – which look amazing by the way.
 It’s beach resorts are stunning and parts of the island have particularly secluded beaches that seem to stretch forever.

 If you fancy some dolphin and whale spotting, then you can’t go wrong in Sri Lanka.
 I happen to love elephants – they are fascinating, emotionally intelligent animals – and Yala national park has thousands of them ambling about, together with leopards and buffalo.